hackernauts/hackernauts.github.com/dictionary.md

 A principle of secure that allows us to know you are who you say you are.
 Attacks against this rely on impersonation of legitimate users.
 Many methods are used to try to authenticate, often tokens or passwords.
 The list of possible tokens is a long.

 ### Base64 ###
 A type of encoding which represents binary data in ASCII form.
-Not generally human readable human readable.
+Not generally human readable.

 ### Binary ###
 Usually refers to a compiled executable.
 Not human readable (without tools).
 Because it is not readable, sometimes is used to sneak code into places it shouldn't be.
 Binary is the 1's and 0's of an application.